hoehermann/purple-gowhatsapp/README.md

 #### Environment Variables:

-whatsmeow stores all session information in a file-based sqlite database.
+whatsmeow stores all session information in a SQL database.
 These variables are read when the plug-in loads (even before a connection is established):

 * `PURPLE_GOWHATSAPP_DATABASE_DIALECT`
   default: `sqlite3`
+  File-based sqlite3 database.

 * `PURPLE_GOWHATSAPP_DATABASE_ADDRESS`
   default: `file:purple_user_dir/whatsmeow.db?_foreign_keys=on`
   Folder must exist, `whatsmeow.db` is created automatically.
   The file-system must support file locking and be responsive, else the database driver will not work.
+Network shares (NFS, SMB) will probably not work well.

 Other [SQLDrivers](https://github.com/golang/go/wiki/SQLDrivers) may be added upon request.

+#### Purple Settings

+* `qrcode-size`
+  The size of the QR code shown for login purposes, in pixels.
+  If set to 0, QR code will be rendered as a text message (for text-only clients).

+* `fetch-contacts`
+  If set to true, buddy list will be populated with contacts sent by server.
+  This is useful for the first login, especially.

+* `fake-online`
+  If set to true, contacts currently not online will be regarded as "away" (so they still appear in the buddy list).
+  If set to false, offline contacts will be regarded as "offline" (no messages can be sent).

 ### Notes

-#### Attachment handling and memory consumption
+#### Attachment Handling and Memory Consumption

 Attachments (images, videos, voice messages, stickers, document) are *always* downloaded as *soon as the message is processed*.
 The user is then asked where they want the file to be written.
 During this time, the file data is residing in memory multiple times: